Champions League drama: Manchester City claw back to advance to knockout round playoffs

 - 24. Club Brugge

-Spanish giants Real Madrid advanced to the knockout stage playoffs following a 3-0 victory over Brest, including a brace by Rodrygo.
-The 15-time champions will next play either Celtic or Manchester City.
+Spanish giant Real Madrid advanced to the knockout stage playoffs following a 3-0 victory over Brest, with a brace by Rodrygo and a goal from Jude Bellingham.
+The 15-time champion will next play either Celtic or Manchester City.

-French club Paris Saint-Germain (PSG) are also through to the playoff after an Ousmane Dembélé hat trick powered the club to a 4-1 victory over Stuttgart while eliminating the German side.
+French club Paris Saint-Germain (PSG) are also through to the playoffs after an Ousmane Dembélé hat-trick powered the club to a 4-1 victory over Stuttgart while eliminating the German side.
 PSG will play either Monaco or Brest next.

 The UEFA Champions League knockout phase playoff draw will take place on Friday.